abw/badger-database-js/manual/basic_queries.md

 console.log("Fetched row:", bobby);
 ```

-The `one()` method will throw an exception if no rows, or more than one row is
+The `one()` method will throw an `UnexpectedRowCount` exception if no rows, or
-returned.
+more than one row is returned with a message of the form
+`N rows were returned when one was expected`.

 ## any()